 A lot of players have trouble wrapping their heads around this, so think of it this way- having sex with money would have the same complete lack of stigma as someone doing odd jobs for cash.
 A knight that is between lords might help carry bales of hay for a farmer for some coin, but he would still be called a knight.
 The same knight that sleeps with a lady and gets some silver for it would be called a knight, not a prostitute.
 If he sleeps with a great number of people between jobs, he's between jobs, not a whore.
 It doesn't have any cultural reflection on who he is as a person, and that's why it is not considered an occupation that has specific terms built around condemning it or with strong negative connotations, as those connotations don't exist.
 Similarly a great noble lady has sex someone and makes use of the safe and reliable contraception, and as long as it is kept private, no one bats an eye- if she takes money for it, they might wonder why she bothered if she's well off, but it doesn't cast much value judgments on her as a person.
 There's no 'unclean' stigma.

 While the concept of exchanging money for sex does - to some degree - exist, the exploitative dynamics which people are most familiar with from contemporary Western history are not present.
 Arvum is a land where (in most domains) men and women are considered fundamentally equal, coupled with excellent birth control, and no religious significance to the concept of sexual purity or monogamy.
 As such, while a man or woman may choose to be paid for sexual favors, this isn't considered a profession that is demeaning, nor are they any more subject to sexual shame or violence than, say, a carpenter would be.
 Additionally, we do not permit characters who are 'prostitutes', in that their primary function or occupation is the exchange of sexual favors for money.
-The courtesans/courtiers of the Whisper House are highly skilled diplomats, companions, and agents of intrigue, for example, not simply high-priced 'escorts'.
+The courtiers of the Whisper House are highly skilled diplomats, companions, and agents of intrigue, for example, and there are no salacious overtones with their work any more than a lawyer, host/hostess, entertainer, etc.